lavary/crunz/README.md

 Crunz is a framework-agnostic package to schedule periodic tasks (cron jobs) in PHP using a fluent API.

-Crunz is wirtten in PHP, but it can execute console commands, shell scripts or PHP CLI scripts.
+Crunz is written in PHP, but it can execute console commands, shell scripts or PHP CLI scripts.

 ## Installation